susanev/uw-stars-cse/exploring-cs/lessons/week4/homework/interactive-monster.md

 	Run your code, you won't see any changes yet because you haven't written code to tell your monster to jump or move its eye but you should still see your monster and have no errors before moving on to the next step.

 1. Write code to move your eye(s).
-First add a float variable at the top named `eyeDirection` and set its value to `0`.
+First add a float variable at the top of your code named `eyeDirection` and set its value to `0.0`.

 	Then find where your eye method is called from and add `eyeDirection` to your x value being passed into that eye method.

-	Before proceeding, temporarily initialize `eyeDirection` to `10` and to `-10`, and notice that the eye should look right and then left; then set it back to `0`.
+	Before proceeding, temporarily initialize `eyeDirection` to `10.0` and to `-10.0`, and notice that the eye should look right and then left; then set it back to `0.0`.
 If its not moving then you have a bug, try and fix it and if you are stuck reach out for help.

 	Add code to draw as indicated in step 2.
 This code should consist of conditional statements to determine if the eye should move left or right based on the mouse's x-position (hint: you will use the Processing built in variable named `mouseX`).
 Notice that you will probably want to increment your eyeDirection variable by 0.5 instead of 1 so it moves slowly.